-Under general supervision, analyzes and interprets highly complex clinical research data; conducts clinical testing and develops protocols.
-Develops work flow policies and procedures.
-Mentors, trains and reviews the work of less experienced clinical research staff.
-Oversees the clinical assessments of the study subjects.
-Assists with protocol submissions, database enhancements, and budget preparation.
+Under general supervision, duties include: analyzing and interpreting highly complex clinical research data; conducting clinical testing and developing protocols; develops work flow policies and procedures; mentors, trains and reviews the work of less experienced clinical research staff; oversees the clinical assessments of the study subjects; and assists with protocol submissions, database enhancements, and budget preparation.

 - Pre-Screen patients by conducting Medical Records review

-- Prompt PIs, Research Team including Research RNs about protocol requirements for upcoming study visits
+- Prompt the Principle Investigator(s), and other research team members, about protocol requirements for upcoming study visits

 - Collect required data and maintain the data management database

-- Design specific projects data sets, including the selection of appropriate methods and techniques to capture in case report forms
+- Design specific projects data sets, including the selection of appropriate methods and techniques to capture in Case Report Forms (CRFs)

 - Track and maintain Investigator New Drug Safety Reports and identify trends in adverse events

-- Mentors, trains and reviews the work of CRC I and CRC II and CRC at other sites for multi-center trials
+- Mentors, trains and reviews the work of less experienced clinical research staff; may oversee CRCs at other sites for multi-center trials

 - Develops work flow policies and procedures for assigned trials

-- Prepares reports for presentation in conferences and seminars
+- May prepares reports for presentation in conferences and seminars

 - Oversees data collection, processing, storage, inventory and quality control for clinical research studies

-- Prepare and participate in external audits including FDA audits
+- Prepare and participate in audits as required

 - Excellent written and oral communication skills